HABITAT LEARNING LAB:

 • Bees are usually covered in hairs, appearing fuzzy.

-• Back legs
+• Hind legs

-• Wasps have long, skinny hind legs.
+• Wasps have long, slender hind legs.

 • Wings